モロッコ

 • Morocco - Tinghir

 • Todra Gorge Arrive at the Todra Gorge, which is 300 meters (984 feet) deep.
-Explore the gorge or relax in the cool, shallow waters of the Todra River.
+Explore the gorge or relax in the cool shallow waters of the Todra River.
 [English Guide]

-• Private vehicle transfer Drive to Dades.
+• Private car transfer Head to Dades.

 • Morocco - Dadas